v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 The [`key_phrases` method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c6) extracts key phrases from a text document.

 A key phrase extraction call works much like a sentiment analysis call.
-Up to 100 pieces of text ("documents") can be submitted in a single call, and each document must have a unique ID within set of documents in a given `key_phrases` call.
+Multiple "document can be submitted in a single call, and each document must have a unique ID within the set of documents in a given `key_phrases` call.

 You must specify the language of each document using ISO 639 standard language codes, such as `en` for English.
 The `MultiLanguageInput` class holds the required information about each document.